 Watch a video on the history of Hoover Dam.

-Completed in 1936, the Hoover Dam, located 30 mile southeast of Las Vegas, captures water from the Colorado River and fills Lake Mead.
-At elevation, the dam’s reservoir covers about 158,500 acres or 248 square miles.
-With the Colorado River water heavily sought after, there are legal limits as to how much water each party can take from the Colorado River.
+With the Colorado River water heavily sought after, there are legal limits on how much water each party can take from the Colorado River.

-In California—as a condition of the Hoover Dam’s construction—the state has a limitation of 4.4 million-acre-feet of annual use of the Colorado River in “normal” years plus one-half of all surplus water when it is available.
-[See also Colorado River 4.4 Agreement centering on California living within its means of Colorado water.]
+In California—as a condition of Hoover Dam’s construction—the state has a limit of 4.4 million-acre-feet of annual use of the Colorado River in “normal” years plus one-half of all surplus water when it is available.
+[See also Colorado River 4.4 Agreement centering on California living within its means of Colorado River water.]

 A two-decade drought has severely affected the Colorado River.
 Between 2000 and 2004, the Colorado River Basin saw the lowest 5-year average annual hydrology on record, reducing the combined storage in Lake Powell and Lake Mead from about 94 percent of capacity to about 52 percent of capacity.
 Between 2000 and 2020, there has been above average inflow only five times.

 Lake Mead’s declining elevation is most noticeable by the giant bathtub ring at its outer edge.
 Mead’s surface elevation has flirted with 1,075 feet above sea level, the level at which the secretary of the Interior declares a water shortage for the states in the Colorado River’s Lower Basin — Arizona, Nevada and California.
 Four other states – Colorado, New Mexico, Utah and Wyoming – comprise the Upper Basin.